Best outdoor plant covers for winter – 6 of the most popular types, and why they're great at protecting plants

 What materials should you avoid for plant insulation?

-So with just a little effort you can ensure that your plants stay unaffected from frost and make it through to spring without hassle.
+With just a little effort, you can ensure that your escape the frost's harm and make it through to spring without hassle.

 Sara Hesikova has been a Content Editor at Ideal Home since June 2024, starting at the title as a News Writer in July 2023.
 She is now also the Ideal Home Certified Expert in Training on Furniture, and so far has tested 80 different sofas.